What We Fund

 Once in the online system, please be careful to select the proper application form.
 The Appalachian Kentucky Grant Program uses two forms: one for public schools and another for all other nonprofit organizations.
 Applications submitted on an incorrect form may be disqualified.

-For Kentucky applicants, the online application form is available as of November 1 and must be submitted no later than March 30, 2021, by 11:59 pm Eastern Time.
+For Kentucky applicants, the online application form is available in mid-November and must be submitted no later than March 1, 2024, by 11:59 pm Eastern Time.
 The checklist in Related Resources may help you prepare your proposal.

 Please contact Appalachian Director Judy Owens if you have any questions.